Use links from the library website and always log in for full access. Your locally saved bookmarks may not work.

 Please submit your requests through your ILLiad account.

-The library will attempt to provide streaming versions of the films faculty need for academic year 2020-2021 courses.
-Due to the very high demand for streaming films, we ask that you complete a request form to initiate and expedite this process.
+The library will attempt to provide streaming versions of films faculty need for AY2020-2021 courses.
+Due to very high demand, please complete a request form for each film to initiate and expedite this process.
+Unfortunately, some streamed films may be blocked from access outside the U.S. by the copyright holder or the other country’s government.
+The library cannot provide workarounds for restrictions to streaming imposed by other countries (e.g., China) or by copyright holders (e.g., Sony Pictures).
 Thank you for your patience and flexibility during this unprecedented time!

 If the film is not available through an existing streaming service, you can request that the library attempt to provide a streaming version.